|

 argument that is significant.
 Passing a negative argument to a

-causes that command to act in a backward direction.
-Commands
+that command act in a backward direction.
+Commands whose behavior

 When a command is described as killing text, the text deleted is

-is saved in a kill ring.
-Consecutive kills cause the text to be
+saved in a kill ring.
+Consecutive kills accumulate the deleted

-accumulated into one unit, which can be yanked all at once.
+text into one unit, which can be yanked all at once.
+Commands

-Commands which do not kill text separate the chunks of text on
+which do not kill text separate the chunks of text on the kill

 Readline is customized by putting commands in an initialization